merkle-open/SitecoreBlog/docs/_posts/2024-01-09-exm-campaign-dispatch-queued.md

 ![Segmented contact list](../files/2024/01/09/exm-dispatch-contact-list-segmented.png "Segmented Contact List")

-After these contacts where filtered out from the contact lists the campaing dispatch ran through and the send-out finished successfully
+After these contacts were filtered out from the contact lists the campaign dispatch ran through and the send-out finished successfully

 #### A ray of hope - Sitecore 10
-On Sitecore 10.3 this issue will not occure anymore, we found out that these contacts with no Alias identifier do not appear anymore on the segmented list.
+On Sitecore 10.3 this issue will not occur anymore, we found out that these contacts with no Alias identifier do not appear anymore on the segmented list.
 Maybe this was already a known issue and has been fixed with the upgrade.<br>
-For older versions I suggest to filter these contacts out in your segmented lists + delete or recreade these contacts afterwards
+For older versions I suggest to filter these contacts out in your segmented lists + delete or recreate these contacts afterwards